In the following section, we answer questions that are frequently

 with data node restarts on nodes that are heavily loaded with

-It is very unlikely that a cluster would perform reliably under such conditions, as MySQL Cluster was designed and implemented with the assumption that it would be run under conditions guaranteeing dedicated high-speed connectivity such as that found in a LAN setting using 100 Mbps or gigabit Ethernet—preferably the latter.
+It is very unlikely that a cluster would perform reliably under such conditions, as NDB Cluster was designed and implemented with the assumption that it would be run under conditions guaranteeing dedicated high-speed connectivity such as that found in a LAN setting using 100 Mbps or gigabit Ethernet—preferably the latter.
 We neither test nor warrant its performance using anything slower than this.

-Also, it is extremely important to keep in mind that communications between the nodes in a MySQL Cluster are not secure; they are neither encrypted nor safeguarded by any other protective mechanism.
+Also, it is extremely important to keep in mind that communications between the nodes in an NDB Cluster are not secure; they are neither encrypted nor safeguarded by any other protective mechanism.
 The most secure configuration for a cluster is in a private network behind a firewall, with no direct access to any Cluster data or management nodes from outside.
 (For SQL nodes, you should take the same precautions as you would with any other instance of the MySQL server.)
-For more information, see Section 18.5.11, “MySQL Cluster Security Issues”.
+For more information, see Section 18.6.17, “NDB Cluster Security Issues”.

 No. Although some specialized commands are used to manage and configure the cluster itself, only standard (My)SQL statements are required for the following operations:

-MySQL Cluster supports the same programming APIs and languages as the standard MySQL Server, including ODBC, .Net, the MySQL C API, and numerous drivers for popular scripting languages such as PHP, Perl, and Python.
-MySQL Cluster applications written using these APIs behave similarly to other MySQL applications; they transmit SQL statements to a MySQL Server (in the case of MySQL Cluster, an SQL node), and receive responses containing rows of data.
+NDB Cluster supports the same programming APIs and languages as the standard MySQL Server, including ODBC, .Net, the MySQL C API, and numerous drivers for popular scripting languages such as PHP, Perl, and Python.
+NDB Cluster applications written using these APIs behave similarly to other MySQL applications; they transmit SQL statements to a MySQL Server (in the case of NDB Cluster, an SQL node), and receive responses containing rows of data.
 For more information about these APIs, see Chapter 23, Connectors and APIs.

 data without needing to go through a MySQL Server.
 See

 The NDB API.
 In addition, many